docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/cross-dom-functions.rst

 Performs the equivalent of the target application’s File > Exit or File > Close command.
 Returns undefined.

-NOTE: This function is available for Adobe Acrobat®, but does nothing.
-Scripts cannot terminate the application. reveal() appspec.reveal(file) file
+.. note:: This function is available for Adobe Acrobat®, but does nothing.
+Scripts cannot terminate the application.

+reveal()
+appspec.reveal(file)
+file